This easy to make VitaFiber tootsie roll recipe uses stevia and an all natural high fiber sweetener. You won’t believe there’s no sugar added.

 In fact, if you use Swerve, you have already been consuming oligosaccharides, similar to the Isomalto-Oligosaccharides (IMO) which is sold under the brand name VitaFiber.
 In 2009, the US FDA approved a recommended daily allowance of up to 30 grams per day in response to allowing BioNeutra (the maker of VitaFiber) to market health products in the United States that contain VitaFiber IMO.

 The most popular products since approval to market items containing IMO in the US are Quest protein bars.
 The protein bars have been a favorite of mine for years.

-The VitaFiber website has links to some recipes using their product and I was curious to try the healthy VitaFiber Tootsie Roll recipe shown here.
+I found a few links to recipes using the IMO syrup and I was curious to try the healthy VitaFiber Tootsie Roll recipe shown here.
 The original recipe uses artificial sweetener and skim milk powder so I modified it to be a healthier low carb candy treat.

 I had my doubts about the taste of sugar free tootsie rolls, but I have to say these low carb candy treats are very similar to the real thing.
 In fact, I let several non-low carbers try these healthy homemade Tootsie rolls sweetened with the natural sweeteners VitaFiber and Natvia and they all were amazed that this is a candy with no sugar added.

 The VitaFiber Tootsie roll recipe is very easy to make.
 I find that the syrup is easier to work with heated as it becomes thinner when warmed so I microwave it in a glass bowl just until bubbles form.
 Then the other liquid ingredients are mixed into the heated syrup.

 The dry ingredient mixture is then worked into the liquid ingredients until crumbly.
 At this point, you have to knead the mix with your hands until a uniform dough is formed.
 The dough was very similar to “Play-Doh” and it became shinier the longer it was kneaded.